swhistle/algorithms_problems/README.md

-Problem Solving with Algorithms and Data Structures using Python
+Practice solving problems with Algorithms and Data Structures using Python